joshbegley/nyt-latest/README.md

 https://nytimes.com/2020/11/28/sunday-review/pandemic-habits-routine-brain.html?searchResultPosition=6

 **Tony Hsieh, Longtime Chief of Zappos, Dies at 46**\
-`He stepped down from the online shoe retailer and assisted in revitalizing downtown Las Vegas.
+`He stepped down from the online shoe retailer in August and assisted in revitalizing downtown Las Vegas.
 He died of injuries suffered in a fire.`\
 https://nytimes.com/2020/11/28/obituaries/tony-hsieh-dead.html?searchResultPosition=7

 **47 Recipes for Thanksgiving Leftovers**\